ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Charting: FXCM’s flagship trading platform, Trading Station, caters to forex traders of all skill levels.
 One highlight is the Marketscope 2.0 charting tool, which is a powerful charting package that runs parallel to the main platform window.
 Trading Station is a viable competitor to MetaTrader, and features complex back-testing options such as the ability to account for potential historical slippage and trading costs.

 Trading tools: The web version of Trading Station comes with a respectable array of features wrapped in a responsive and modern design.
-I found the platform to be rich with options, with news headlines, videos, research, signals, and analysis from Trading Central, along with links to external resources.
-Trading Station’s web version provides 55 charting indicators (almost as many as the desktop version) and its 26 drawing tools are generally easy to use.
+I found the platform to be rich with options, with news headlines, videos, research, signals, and analysis from Trading Central.
+Traders also gain access to TipRanks.
+Trading Station’s web version was recently upgraded with 115 charting indicators (almost as many as the desktop version) and its drawing tools are generally easy to use.
 There are even seven predefined layouts to choose from, such as the News Trader theme.

 Algorithmic trading: The FXCM App store provides various add-ons, technical indicators, and automated trading robots.
 FXCM supports a wide array of specialty platforms, including QuantConnect, MotiveWave, AlgoTerminal, AgendaTrader, Sierra Chart, NeuroShell Trader, StrategyQuant, Capitalise, and the Seer Trading Platform for algorithmic trading.
 There is also a dedicated technical support team to assist traders in developing their MT4 Expert Advisors (EAs).